Areen-Rasool/DeepHybridCPI_project/README.md

 ## 📊 Datasets

-🌐 Public dataset used in this work: https://github.com/masashitsubaki/CPI_prediction
+🌐 Public datasets used in this work: https://github.com/masashitsubaki/CPI_prediction

 ## 📄 Published Paper